go-pax/gpt-engineer/database/github/README.md

 # github

-This github database is used to write and read files to a github repository.
-The URL scheme doesn't require a hostname, as it just simply defaults to `github.com`.
+This github database is used to write(set) and read(get) files to a github repository.
+The URL scheme doesn't require a hostname, it defaults to `github.com`.

 Authenticated URL: `github://user:personal-access-token@owner/repo/path#ref`